-If you would have asked me what I thought about Kesha until recently the image that would have come to mind was a pop star who parties all night and brushes her teeth with Jack Daniels (while feeling like P. Diddy, obviously).
+If you would have asked what I thought about Kesha a few years or even just a few weeks ago, the image that would have come to my mind was a pop star who parties all night and brushes her teeth with Jack Daniels (which, in case you don’t know her song Tik Tok, is how she described her life).
 I’d heard about the legal battles with her former manager and felt bad for her based on the little I knew of the situation, but I hadn’t given much consideration to her life outside of music.

 That all changed when Kesha released her first single in almost four years and began sharing her story.
 She wrote about her struggles with an eating disorder and how anxiety and depression made her feel like she had nothing, describing days and months when she didn’t want to get out of bed and had horrible night terrors, unable to feel at peace.
-Yet she would somehow drag herself to the studio with the hope of turning her emotions into music.
+Yet somehow dragged herself to the studio every day with the hope of turning her emotions into music.

 “I wrote this for myself,” she said. “’Cause I was in a really sad, lonely, dark place … I remember sitting on the floor, not knowing what to do with all my emotions, and the only thing I knew what to do was write a song.
 And this song was like a promise letter to myself that we were gonna make it.”